Screenfeed/autowpoptions/README.md

 ## What you will be able to do

-* Decide if your set of options is network-wide or site-wide in a multisite environment,
+* In a multisite environment, decide if your set of options is network-wide or site-wide,
 * Obviously, get/set/delete values,
 * Provide default and reset values,
 * Cast, sanitize, and validate values automatically,